ansys/pyensight/doc/source/calc_functions.rst

         values differ.

-        *Parts selected for case to map from* (3) - Select parts in the Case *From*as well as the Cas *To*.
+        *Parts selected for case to map from* (3) - Select parts in the Case *From* as well as the Case *To*.
 Only selected parts will be used in the two cases.